terrnance/quiccPrints/README.md

 # quiccPrints

-Takes images of thumbs from an iphone (app currently being developed) and converts them into fingerprint images.
+Takes images of thumbs from an iphone via our ios app and converts them into fingerprint images.
 See example below!

 Original Photo                                                                        |  Extracted Print :------------------------------------------------------------------------------------:|:-------------------------: